BMW

 Scientific exploration

-He will also team up with the Marine and Freshwater Research Institute of Iceland and #BioProtect as part of an ambitious international project to map biodiversity and identify what marine creatures are present in Iceland’s water through daily eDNA1 samples.
+He also teamed up with the Marine and Freshwater Research Institute of Iceland and #BioProtect as part of an ambitious international project to map biodiversity and identify what marine creatures are present in Iceland’s water through daily eDNA1 samples.
 Supporting citizen science, all Humpback whales and Orcas sighted during the trip will be photographed for a unique study tracking cetacean movements and numbers around Iceland for the Marine and Freshwater Research Institute.

 Follow Ross Edgley's adventures on social media